This page may contain affiliate links. Learn More.

 Best green beans to grow

 When selecting your green bean seeds to grow, read the description of the green beans they grow on the package before you decide what kind to grow.
 My personal favorite to grow with the kids are Asian long beans or asparagus beans.
+They are also called snake beans.
 I like the long beans because they are stringless, they are more tender than traditional green beans, but more than anything, they are much easier to prepare.
 You just line up a handful of them and cut the stems off and then chop them into bite-sized pieces.
 The regular green beans take more effort.

 I love to grow purple green beans.
 They turn green when cooked, but I love the bright purple color.
 It’s fun.
 My favorite tasting variety of green beans overall are Jade.
 They are tender, round, and produce well in our Oklahoma garden.
 They are a bush variety.

 I like contender green beans because they grow fast and abundantly.
 I don’t like to eat dragon’s tongue green beans as well, but they grow in a GORGEOUS pod, so I love to grow them and pick the seeds out and just cook those.
 Scarlet runner beans have a beautiful flower and grow on a gorgeous vine.
 They take up a lot of trellis room, but put on a gorgeous show.

 The Chinese red noodle bean is my favorite long bean to grow.
 I also like to grow the Chinese light green long bean as well.